simonvomeyser/simple-web-dev/resources/markdown/ten-trello-tidbits.blade.md

 - E (Quick) Edit
 - F to search a Card

 Shortcuts can be so easy.
-Check Trellos [Shortcut Page](https://trello.com/shortcuts) for more info, you'll be surprised.
+Check Trello's [Shortcut Page](https://trello.com/shortcuts) for more info, you'll be surprised.

 Since the whole point of this article is to mention little UX gems: Pressing "Right Arrow" does not even take you to the list right of you, but also to the corresponding nth card in the list.